ThinkbotsAreFree/logo.eno/README.md

 for convenience, it is possible to enter in the context of an object, where its **slots are accessible as variables**.

-- to enter in a context, we put the object's name alone on its line.
+- to enter in a context, you put the object's name alone on its line.
-- to exit from a context, we put the word `end` alone on its line.
+- to exit from a context, you put the word `end` alone on its line.

 ```
 output myDog name